 Depending on the specific circumstances, normally a birth certificate mentioning the name of the parent(s) is issued as well as a (pre)Court order giving full parental rights to the future parent(s) immediately (before)after the birth of the child.

 Male couples tend to face a number of issues when trying to register their children with the Belgian authorities.
-Despite the protocol on Privileges and Immunities of EU Civil Servants, Belgian Communes may refuse the registration of birth certificates in which 2 males are identified as parents.
-Belgian administration tends to register these children as “non-apparente” or in some cases recognise as parent only one of the two fathers.
-In such cases, they suggest to go through an adoption procedure, provided that the nationality of the parents allows to do so.
+Despite the protocol on Privileges and Immunities of EU Civil Servants, Belgian Communes may refuse the registration of birth certificates in which two men are identified as parents.
+Belgian administration tends to register these children as “non-apparente” or in some cases recognise as parent only one of the two male parents.
+In such cases, they suggest going through an adoption procedure, provided that the nationality of the parents allows to do so.

-Egalite is in contact with the respective HR DGs to try to find a solution on this long-standing problem.
-In case you face difficulties in registering your children in the relevant communes, please contact us for further details on firstname.lastname@example.org .
+Egalité is in contact with the respective HR DGs to try to find a solution to this long-standing problem.
+In case you face difficulties in registering your children in the relevant communes, please contact us for further details on firstname.lastname@example.org.